 Authenticated scanning may be necessary to fulfill compliance obligations that require a comprehensive assessment of internal systems and configurations.

-Unauthenticated scans can assist you in locating unprotected or vulnerable online programs, services, or other gadgets that could endanger your system or network.
+Unauthenticated scans are very useful when you don’t have access to or authority to use credentials, or when you need to quickly evaluate a system or network in general.They can assist you in locating unprotected or vulnerable online programs, services, or other devices that could endanger your system or network.

 Combining authenticated and unauthenticated scans is the most efficient and thorough method of vulnerability scanning.